steel-wing/chess/README.md

 ## Maven Support

-You can use the following commands to build, test, package, and run your code.
+You can use the following commands to build, test, package, and run the code.

 | Command                    | Description                                     |
 | -------------------------- | ----------------------------------------------- |